Skip to main content

 The simple method follows a pattern that works in most situations.
 It works best if you want good performance but don’t care about getting the best performance.

-- Locate your router’s antennas.
-If you can’t find any external antennas, your router has only internal ones.Pea San Ratn Dilk/ Getty Images
+2. Locate your router’s antennas.
+If you can’t find any external antennas, your router has only internal ones.A Wi-Fi router with internal antennas near phones and tabletsPea San Ratn Dilk/ Getty Images

-- If you want coverage for only one floor, position some vertically and some horizontally.Vladimir Nenov/ Getty ImagesManufacturers typically recommend that all antennas point straight up, but Wi-Fi works fastest when the router antenna and the device antenna are positioned the same way.
+3. If you want coverage for only one floor, position some vertically and some horizontally.A white Wi-Fi router with two antennas pointed straight upVladimir Nenov/ Getty ImagesManufacturers typically recommend that all antennas point straight up, but Wi-Fi works fastest when the router antenna and the device antenna are positioned the same way.
 Laptops tend to be horizontal, but the antenna positions for phones and tablets depend on how you hold them.

-- For coverage on more than one floor, most manufacturers recommend positioning your Wi-Fi antennas at different angles, depending on how many your router has.Eshma/ Getty Images
+4. For coverage on more than one floor, most manufacturers recommend positioning your Wi-Fi antennas at different angles, depending on how many your router has.A Wi-Fi router with three antennas.
+The center one is straight up, and the two outside ones are angled away at 45 degrees.Eshma/ Getty Images

 The Complex Method for Positioning Router Antennas